Qarik-Group/bootstrap-kubernetes-demos/README.md

 : ${CF_NAMESPACE:=scf}
 ```

 Currently this CF deployment does not setup a public ingress into the Cloud Foundry router.
+Nor will it ever set up your public DNS to map to your Cloud Foundry ingress/router.

 But fear not.
 You can run `kwt net start` to proxy any requests to CF or to applications running on CF from your local machine.

 The [`kwt`](https://github.com/k14s/kwt) CLI can be installed to MacOS with Homebrew: